-&lt;sup>20One might argue that the deformable objects are the proof systems and the notion of model.
+20One might argue that the deformable objects are the proof systems and the notion of model.
 But this still seems to miss the crux of Henkin's argument.

-&lt;sup>21They are applications B for Gödel-Henkin and C for Herbrand on page 829 of [?].
+21They are applications B for Gödel-Henkin and C for Herbrand on page 829 of [Smullyan, 1963].

-one feature of the theorem is as a precise statement of the equivalence of these variants.
+Gödel's proof certainly did not arise as a generalization.
+But, it was clear from the first that first order logic (the restricted functional calculus) admitted of many variants in the formulation of a deductive system: one feature of the theorem is as a precise statement of the equivalence of these variants.
 The very proof of Gödel was built on Bernay's proof of completeness of propositional calculus.
 So the idea that distinct logics could be complete was there.
 Unlike Gödel, Henkin, as he completed the work, already made generalizations to other logics; he proves completeness for three logics: first order, the interpretation of 2nd order with the Henkin semantics, and a theory of types of infinite order, again with respect to the Henkin semantics.
 In the insightful [Henkin, 1996], published nine years after [Resnik and Kushner, 1987], Henkin explains the relationship between the three results.
-He reports that he worked for more than a year on a related issue: trying to show (roughly speaking) that in Church's theory of types there was no uniform way to assign a choice function for non-empty sets of reals.
+He reports that he worked for more than a year on a related issue: trying to show (roughly speaking22) that in Church's theory of types there was no uniform way to assign a choice function for non-empty sets of reals.
 After he had almost given up, he realized the key idea of inductively extending both the axioms as well as the collection of functions named.
 His insight that both the axioms and the names must be extended led to the proof of the three completeness theorems.
-While in the unsolved target problem, functions were to be named, when writing up the completeness results ([Henkin, 1996],155) he discovered that in both the first order and the finite type case, he could add only constants - a crucial point for later model theory.
+While in the unsolved23 target problem, functions were to be named, when writing up the completeness results ([Henkin, 1996],155) he discovered that in both the first order and the finite type case, he could add only constants - a crucial point for later model theory.
 Still later, he realized, as is now standard, that the constants can be added first and only their properties defined in the induction.